 Everyone has a friend with a disastrous engagement story.
 There’s nothing worse than getting on one knee at her favorite team’s game, ready to pop the question right there at the stadium, only to fumble and lose the ring under the bleachers!

 Don’t let that happen to you.
-Before popping the question, insure the ring, regardless of whether it is worth $200 or $20,000.
+Before popping the question, insure the ring, whether it is worth $200 or $20,000.

 - Specializes in jewelry claims so you know they understand the personal importance of your ring

-- Covers loss, damage, and theft so no matter what, you’re always protected!
+- Covers loss, damage, and theft so no matter what, so you’re always protected!

 Shopping for the perfect birthstone engagement ring can be a struggle, or it can be completely stress-free.
 Use a critical eye when considering which retailer to go with for your engagement ring search.

 Avoid retailers who don’t specialize in jewelry (e.g. big box department stores) since they will not offer the highest quality pieces or have as many options to choose from.
 You should also avoid retailers that lack certification for their diamonds or sell unethically-sourced gemstones.